bonkzwonil/xpss/README.md

 ## About

-xpss is a free lightweight scenery_packs.ini sorter for X-Plane.
+xpss is a free lightweight scenery_packs.ini sorter/manager  for X-Plane.

 ## Usage
 Advise: Place it in your `Custom  Scenery` - Folder